sumchuenli/sumchuenli.github.io/_pages/about.md

 <table style="width:100%">
   <tr>
     <td>My dream is to go on backpack across a trail in the United States and learn basic bushcraft.
-The meaning behind it is to rely on the physical self, realise the potential within us that comes from simply living.
-Our body is the vessel of our identity and there are many unexpected demands on it, even in the modern world.</td>
+The meaning behind it is to rely on our physical self, which is the vessel of our identity and to train it, for there are many unexpected demands on it even in the modern world.</td>
     <td><ul>
     <li>Endurance.
 Running around the block usually.
 Preferably hike or run on the trail.
 My longest road race is 10km.</li>
     <li>General Fitness.
 Used to be a Crossfit regular, now I do circuit training with basic equipment such as jump rope and dumbbell.</li>